inet-framework/inet/doc/src/users-guide/ch-apps.rst

 based on their specific parameters.
 These applications are implemented as simple modules.

 In the second category, applications are more generic.
-They separate traffic generation from the usage of the protocol, :ned:`Udp` or :ned:`Tcp` for example.
+Traffic generation is separated from the usage of the protocol, such as :ned:`Udp` or :ned:`Tcp`.
 These applications are implemented as compound modules.
 They contain separate configurable traffic source, traffic sink, and protocol input/output submodules.
 This approach allows building complex traffic patterns by composing queuing